alexiscaspell/build-your-own-radar/README.md

 The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

 The application also supports private google sheets.
-Following flags need to be set for private sheets to work.
-API key and OAuth Client ID can be obtained from your Google developer console.
+For that you must have created a google service account and credentials associated with it in a token.json file (to create a service account see https://cloud.google.com/iam/docs/creating-managing-service-accounts).

 ```